 DISCOVERY offers GHA brands (and their hotel owners) a cost-effective and powerful recognition program with a membership base to rival the major brands; but without the associated expense of points, free nights and other common challenges.

 In contrast to big brand loyalty program, DISCOVERY is specifically designed to be an owner-friendly program, rewarding guests with Local Experiences, which have proven to be an effective way to encourage incremental business and higher average spend, at no cost to the hotel.
 The proprietary technology in place, co-developed with Micros (now Oracle) can track every single room night produced by DISCOVERY guests, enabling brands to closely monitor their ROI from the program.

-Importantly, DISCOVERY builds loyalty to your brand, encouraging direct relationships through the brand’s website and providing invaluable guest data to assist with CRM efforts.
+Importantly, DISCOVERY builds loyalty to the hotel brand by encouraging direct relationships through the brand’s website and providing invaluable guest data to assist with CRM efforts.
 Over 70% of cross-brand revenue that DISCOVERY produces for GHA member brands is via brand.com and other low cost channels.
 This is in contrast to the marketing consortia and soft brands which build brand loyalty to their brands, and maximize revenue through their own channels, rather than the hotel brand’s own direct channels.